terencel411/astr-gpu-acceleration/README.md

 # ASTR code
 Version 2.0

 ASTR code is a high-order finite-difference flow solver for compressible turbulence research.
 This project explores the usage of CUDA-Fortran to parallelise the ASTR code.
+The tgv solver for a 3D case has been parallelised using CUDA.

 # Download, Installation and Compilation
 Required dependencies: Fortran 90, NVIDIA HPC SDK, CMAKE